Mid winter feasting today is about slow cooking, leaving me time to get outside and enjoy the winter sunshine and the mountains.

 To feed six people I brought 3.5kg beef short ribs – this provided 10 big ribs

-- 6 Tablespoons Gochujang (Korean hot pepper paste)
+- 3 – 4 Tablespoons (according to taste) Gochujang (Korean hot pepper paste)

 - 6 Tablespoons soy sauce